The

 When the Data Window is first launched, the user’s current settings as

-persisted on the User Sys Defs Screen determines whether the Data Window
+persisted on the User Sys Defs Screen determines

-initially presents the user with the SQL User Interface or the PlayList File
+whether the Data Window initially presents the user with the SQL User Interface

-forth from SQL Mode to PlayList File Mode from inside the Data Window.
+the user does have the ability to switch back and forth from SQL Mode to PlayList File Mode from inside the Data Window.
 For that

-reason, the SQL Mode or PlayList File Mode settings persisted on the User Sys
+reason, the SQL Mode or PlayList File Mode settings

-Defs Screen plays a minimal role when operating the Data Window.
+role when operating the Data Window.

 UDM

-Behavior: The SQL
+Behavior:

-Mode or PlayList File Mode settings persisted on the User Sys Defs Screen plays
+The SQL Mode or PlayList File Mode settings persisted

-no role whatsoever in determining whether an individual UDM behaves as a SQL
+in determining whether an individual UDM behaves as a SQL UDM or a PlayList File UDM.

 SQL

-all of the PlayList File mode factor constraints for that UDM (while still
+UDM – and all of the PlayList File mode factor

-stored as part of the UDM Definition) become inactive.
+constraints for that UDM (while still stored as part of the UDM Definition)

-File UDMs:
+PlayList File UDMs: Whenever a UDM

-Whenever a UDM Definition does not contain a valid SQL Expression, any and all
+Definition does not contain a valid SQL Expression, any and all of the PlayList File mode factor constraints for that UDM become

 SQL